SMART Goals 2026: Ultimate Step-by-Step Guide

 The smallest dopamine-delivering act you can’t hide from yourself.
 Examples:

 Do it on your worst day.
 If you can’t, the floor is too high.
+Use RescueTime or Timely to track actual behavior.

 G — Gamification: Public Stakes + Automated Punishment